Valicare's modern isolator-equipped test laboratory meets GMP requirements and the DIN EN ISO 14644 standard

 We test the quality of your biological indicators, BIs, and support you with special laboratory services for process development and validation of your isolators.

 The ValicareLab is a qualified testing laboratory in which comprehensive quality testing of biological indicators (BIs) used in hydrogen peroxide biodecontamination process development and validation is offered.
 The modern testing laboratory of Valicare s.r.o. is placed in Trenčianska Turná close to the city of Trenčín.
-It is designed to meet the requirements of good manufacturing and laboratory practice, GMP and GLP and is in accordance with the ISO 14644 cleanroom standard.
+It is designed to meet the requirements of good manufacturing and laboratory practice, GMP and is in accordance with the ISO 14644 cleanroom standard.
 The ValicareLab is equipped with a special edition of a Klenzaid ® STI isolator using hydrogen peroxide for decontamination and installed in an ISO Class 8 clean room.
 Klenzaids®, a joint venture member of Syntegon Technology GmbH, is a leading manufacturer of aseptic, bioclean and containment equipment in India (Mumbai).

 Laboratory activities are accomplished in compliance to our quality management system, which is built and sustainably improved in accordance to DIN EN ISO 9001:2015, and annually supervised by an independent certification body.